-This is quite frankly the most suitable locations to sit astride a monkey bike.
+This is, quite frankly, the most suitable location to sit astride a monkey bike.
 The huge sand dunes of the Sahara sit in wait to make moving forward largely impossible.
 Then, if you do escape the desert, the Atlas mountains will rise up to make your engine melt and your fingers freeze.

 With thousands of miles of off road chaos between you and the finish line, Morocco should ensure you get completely lost.